Charro: Early twentieth-century usage

-Prior to the Mexican Revolution of 1910, the distinctive charro suit, with its sombrero, sarape, heavily embroidered jacket and tightly cut trousers, was widely worn by men of the affluent upper classes on social occasions, especially when on horseback.
-A light grey version, with silver embroidery and buttons, served as the uniform of the rurales (mounted rural police).
+Prior to the Mexican Revolution of 1910, the distinctive charro suit was widely worn by men of the affluent upper classes on social occasions, especially when on horseback.
+This outfit often included a sombrero, sarape, heavily embroidered jacket and tightly cut trousers.
+A light grey version with silver embroidery and buttons was the uniform of the rurales (mounted rural police).

-However, the most notable example of 'charrería' is General Emiliano Zapata who was known before the revolution as a skilled rider and horse tamer.
+The most notable example of 'charrería' is General Emiliano Zapata, known before the revolution as a skilled horseback rider and horse tamer.

-Although it is said that charros came from the states of Jalisco in Mexico, it was not until the 1930s that charrería became a rules sport, as rural people began moving towards the cities.
+Although it is said that charros originated in Jalisco, Mexico, it was not until the 1930s, as rural people began moving towards the cities, that charrería became a formal sport with rules.
 During this time, paintings of charros also became popular.

-During World War II, an army of 150,000 charros was created, the "Legión de Guerrilleros Mexicanos", in anticipation of an eventual attack of German forces.
+During World War II, an army of 150,000 charros was created, the "Legión de Guerrilleros Mexicanos", in anticipation of an eventual attack from German forces.
 It was led by Antolin Jimenez Gamas, president of the National Association of Charros, a former soldier of Pancho Villa during the Mexican Revolution who climbed the ranks to Lieutenant Colonel in the Personal Guard of Villa's Dorados.

 Use of term

-Although the word charro was a originally just a derogatory term for country people, synonymous with English words yokel or bumpkin, and gaudy, it evolved independently in different countries, becoming a demonym for the people of the province of Salamanca, in Spain, also known by Campo Charro, especially in the area of Alba de Tormes, Vitigudino, Ciudad Rodrigo and Ledesma; and a noun synonymous with the name Ranchero, the horse mounted people of the Mexican countryside.
-In other places in Latin America, it retained its original derogatory meaning.
-In Puerto Rico, charro is a generally accepted slang term to mean that someone or something is obnoxiously out of touch with social or style norms, similar to the United States usage of dork(y), (i.e gaudy).
+Although the word charro was originally a derogatory term for country people (synonymous with the English words yokel or bumpkin, and gaudy), it evolved independently in different countries, becoming a demonym for the people of the province of Salamanca in Spain (also known as Campo Charro), especially in the areas of Alba de Tormes, Vitigudino, Ciudad Rodrigo, and Ledesma.
+It also became a noun synonymous with the name Ranchero, the horse-mounted people of the Mexican countryside.
+In other parts of Latin America, it retained its original derogatory meaning.
+In Puerto Rico, charro is a generally accepted slang term to mean someone or something that is obnoxiously out of touch with social norms or current styles, similar to the United States usage of dork(y), (i.e. gaudy).
 The traditional Mexican charro is known for colorful clothing and participating in coleadero y charreada, a specific type of Mexican rodeo.
 The charreada is the national sport in Mexico, and is regulated by the Federación Mexicana de Charrería.

 In cinema

-The "charro film" was a genre of the Golden Age of Mexican cinema between 1935 and 1959, and probably played a large role in popularizing the charro, akin to what occurred with the advent of the American Western.
+The "charro film" was a genre of the Golden Age of Mexican cinema between 1935 and 1959, and may have played a large role in popularizing the image of the charro, akin to what occurred with the cowboy in the advent of the American Western.
 The most notable charro stars were José Alfredo Jiménez, Pedro Infante, Jorge Negrete, Antonio Aguilar, and Tito Guizar.
-The 1969 Western film Charro! was Elvis Presley's only movie in which he did not sing on-screen; the film featured no songs at all other than his voice singing "Charro!" over the main title and opening credits as gunslinger Presley rides into town.
+The 1969 Western film Charro! was Elvis Presley's only movie in which he did not sing on-screen.
+The film featured no songs at all other than his voice singing "Charro!" over the main title and opening credits as gunslinger Presley rides into town.
 It was also the only movie in which Presley wore a beard.
 The film's promotion read, 'A different kind of role, a different kind of man'.